ashwinkumar12345/intro_to_html/README.md

 <a name="mailto"></a>
 > ## Adding a Mailto Link

-You can use a *mailto* attribute
+You can use a `mailto` attribute:

 ```
 <a href="mailto:yourname@gmail.com">Email me</a>
 ```

 <a name="div"></a>
-> ## Adding a Div
+> ## Adding a div

-Used to divide up your page into logical chunks
+Used to divide up your page into logical chunks:

 ```
 <div>